Amit-Shalev/azure-docs/articles/data-explorer/ingest-data-event-grid.md

 1. In the new window, enter the name of the resource group to delete (*test-hub-rg*), and then select **Delete**.

+## Optional: Use blob metadata

+You can specify Ingestion properties of the blob ingestion via the blob metadata.
+Blob metadata can be set by [code](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-properties-metadata#setting-and-retrieving-metadata) or by [Azure Cloud Shell](https://docs.microsoft.com/en-us/cli/azure/storage/blob/metadata?view=azure-cli-latest#az-storage-blob-metadata-update).

+These follow properties can be set:

+* *IgnoreFirstRecord*:
+By setting the `kustoIgnoreFirstRecord` property on the blob metadata to 'true', You can ingest file with header and the ingestion will ignore it.

+* *rawSizeBytes*:
+In order to achieve the best ingestion performance, it is important to let Kusto know the **uncompressed** size of the compressed blobs submitted for ingestion.
+Since Event Grid notifications only contain the basic details, the size information needs to be communicated explicitly.
+Uncompressed size information can be provided by setting the `rawSizeBytes` property on the blob metadata to **uncompressed** data size in bytes.

 ## Next steps

 > [!div class="nextstepaction"]